finbarmaginn/light-of-other-days/README.md

 This application is an ongoing learning process and continuing to evolve.

-This VCS is chosen out of ease of use.
+This project is a bit of a mess but that's ok.

-the images of the artist's work have been removed
+The images of the artist's work have been removed.